 Welcome to the Concordia University Writing Center!

 Need help with a paper?
 Want to improve your writing skills?
 Searching for resources for your students?
 The Writing Center is here to help.
-We are a peer tutoring center located on the third floor of the George R. White Library & Learning Center in Room 216.
-We are also available for distance learners via online appointments.
+We are a peer tutoring center located on the second floor of the George R. White Library & Learning Center (GRW-216).
+Writing support is also available for distance learners via online appointments.
 We provide information, strategies, resources, and exercises to help all students become better writers.

 - Empower writers to improve their individual writing projects